Things to Do In Onancock VA and Tangier Island on The Chesapeake

 SHOP: Market St. Antiques, Onancock

 This is the go-to place for antiques and architectural salvage, plus some local “flavor.”
-Pick up a can of Blue Crab Bay Co.
-Jalapeño Margarita flavored nuts ($6.99).
+Pick up a can of Blue Crab Bay Co. flavored nuts – a welcome souvineer of the area for so many.

 Where to Eat in Onancock VA and the Eastern Shore